SpektraSystems/Azure-Synapse-Analytic-Day/01-explore-data-lake.md

     display(data_path.limit(100))
     ```

-12. Select the **Run cell** button to execute the new cell and then select the **Table** view in output section.
+12. Select the **Run cell** button to execute the new cell and then select the **Table** view in the output section.

     ![The new cell is displayed and the run cell button is highlighted.](media/notebook-new-csv-cell1.png "New cell to explore CSV files")

     > This notebook demonstrates the same functionality, except this time, it loads CSV files instead of Parquet ones (notice the `factsale-csv` folder in the path).

 13. **Important**: Close the notebook by selecting the X in the top right of the tab and then select Close + discard changes.
 Closing the notebook will ensure you free up the allocated resources on the Spark Pool.
-Also close the SQLscripts along with any open notebooks.
+Also, close the SQLscripts along with any open notebooks.

      ![The new cell is displayed and the run cell button is highlighted.](media/close-notebook.png "Close Notebook")